-- 4. Full-Time Undergraduate Equivalent Enrollment - 5.
-Full-Time Graduate Equivalent Enrollment - 6.
-Number of Full-Time Equivalent Staff - 7.
-Number of Full-Time Equivalent Faculty
+- 4. Full-Time Undergraduate Equivalent Enrollment (as reported in IPEDS) - 5.
+Full-Time Graduate Equivalent Enrollment (as reported in IPEDS) - 6.
+Number of Full-Time Equivalent Staff (as reported in IPEDS) - 7.
+Number of Full-Time Equivalent Faculty (as reported in IPEDS)

-Section 2: Campus, Community, and Community Engagement Context
+SECTION 2: Campus, Community, and Community Engagement Context

-- 1. Describe your institution in a way that will help provide a context to understand how community engagement is envisioned and enacted.
+- Describe your institution in a way that will help provide a context to understand how community engagement is envisioned and enacted.
 Include descriptions of the institution and community.
 If your institution has multiple campuses, please describe each campus for which you are seeking endorsement.
 (Maximum word count 1,000 per response below.) - a.
-Region; founding and history; current institutional mission; institutional culture; types of degree programs; and demographics of student, faculty, and staff populations - Leadership priorities, vision, and strategic plan, initiatives and other features that shape and distinguish the institution, particularly as they relate to community engagement - c.
+Region; founding and history; current institutional mission; institutional culture; types of degree programs; and demographics of student, faculty, and staff populations - b.
+Leadership priorities, vision, and strategic plan, initiatives and other features that shape and distinguish the institution, particularly as they relate to community engagement - c.
 Describe the communities to which the institution is accountable to, including community characteristics, community priorities, and the relationship of the community to the institution.